oskar-anderson/Tempsens/_documents/api.md

 Physical sensor API used in Tempsens logserver.

 ### Insert
-Data transfer between the physical sensors and logserver web app using SOAP XML.
+Data is transfer between the physical sensors and logserver web app via SOAP XML.

 Sensor insert API requests can be tested locally using an API testing tool like Postman.
-Send a `POST` request to URL `http://localhost:80/api/physical-sensor/insert-reading` with request body:
+Send a `POST` request to URL `http://localhost:8000/api/v1/sensor-reading/insert-reading-xml` with request body:

 XML request body:
 ```xml